rcl-ssl/docs/containers/aci.md

 - [RCL SSL DNS AutoRenew for Docker](./docker.md)

-# Create and Azure File Share
+# Create an Azure File Share

-A volume is mounted for RCL SSL AutoRenew to save SSL/TLS certificate files.
-These certificates files are used from the volume by NGINX.
+A volume is mounted for RCL SSL DNS AutoRenew to save SSL/TLS certificate files.
+These certificates files are used from this shared volume by NGINX.

 Create an Azure Storage Account.
 Add two ``File shares`` as follows :